pavanhp001/Links/Eclipse-shortcuts.md

 -Smart step intoselection.
 -Step filter.
 -Grouping break points.

--Print points.:
+Print points.:
 ===========
- Print points does not stop ur execution it prints the sysout on console.
+ Print points does not stop ur execution, It prints the sysout on console.
  It is usefull when u debug race condition or threads. line breakpoint - check conditional check Suspent when true and write sysop and always return false at end of line.